andymcloid/bokat_se_hass/README.md

 1. Make sure the card is properly loaded as a resource:
    - Go to Configuration → Lovelace Dashboards → Resources
-   - Check if `/local/bokat-se-card.js` is listed as a JavaScript module
+   - Check if `/bokat_se/bokat-se-card.js` is listed as a JavaScript module
    - If not, add it manually by clicking "Add Resource" and entering:
-     - URL: `/local/bokat-se-card.js`
+     - URL: `/bokat_se/bokat-se-card.js`
      - Resource type: JavaScript Module

-2. Verify the card file exists:
-   - Check if the file exists at `<config>/www/bokat-se-card.js`
-   - If not, try restarting Home Assistant to trigger the automatic copy process
-   - Or manually copy the file from `custom_components/bokat_se/www/bokat-se-card.js` to `<config>/www/bokat-se-card.js`

-3. Clear your browser cache and reload the page
+2. Clear your browser cache and reload the page

-4. If using HACS:
+3. If using HACS:
    - HACS does not automatically register the card as a resource
    - You must manually add the resource as described in step 1
    - This is a one-time setup step after installing the integration

-5. Check Home Assistant logs for any errors related to the card:
+4. Check Home Assistant logs for any errors related to the card:
    - Look for messages from the `bokat_se` component
    - The integration attempts to register the card automatically, but this may not work in all environments